datawowio/datawow-python/README.md

 ```python
 >>> import datawow as ks
 ```
- There are 4 modules for API that you can specific the module as your expected
+ There are 4 modules for API that you can import into your system

 1. Image API module
 ```python